Dear readers of ADxS.org, please forgive the disruption.

 Brand names: Sanorex, Mazanor

-1. Mechanisms of action of mazindol
+1. Mechanisms of action of Mazindol

 Mechanisms of action:1

-• Norepinephrine reuptake inhibitor: Ki 3.2 nM
+• Noradrenaline reuptake inhibitors: Ki 3.2 nM

-• Dopamine reuptake inhibitor: Ki 27.8 nM
+• Dopamine reuptake inhibitors: Ki 27.8 nM

 • Serotonin reuptake inhibitors: Ki 153.0 nM

-(A lower Ki is stronger)
+(A lower Ki binds more strongly.)

 2. Indications for use of Mazindol